ibm-cloud-docs/cis/managing-for-security.md

 ### Use a provisioned certificate
 {: #use-provisioned-certificate}

-IBM has partnered with several certificate authorities (CAs) to provide domain wildcard certificates for our customers.
-Manual verification might be required for setting up these certificates.
-Your support team can help you perform these additional steps.
+IBM has partnered with several certificate authorities (CAs) to provide wildcard certificates for customer domains.
+Manual verification might be required during he setup process.
+Your support team can help you complete these additional steps.

 ### Certificate priority at our edge
 {: #certificate-priority-at-our-edge}

-The following list denotes the priority by which the certificates are displayed at our edge:
+Certificates are served at the edge in the following priority order:

 1. Uploaded custom
-2. Dedicated custom
+1. Dedicated custom
-3. Dedicated wildcard
+1. Dedicated wildcard
-4. Universal
+1. Universal

 ### Minimum TLS version
 {: #security-minimum-tls-version}

-Higher levels of TLS provide more security, but might prevent customers from connecting to your site.
+Higher TLS versions provide stronger security but might prevent some customers from connecting to your site.
 For more information, see [Minimum TLS version](/docs/cis?topic=cis-cis-tls-options#minimum-tls-version).

 ## Best practice 5: Configure rate limiting
 {: #best-practice-rate-limiting}

 Use rate-limiting rules to protect your site or API from malicious traffic by blocking client IP addresses that match a URL pattern or exceed a defined threshold.

-The main use cases for rate limiting are as follows:
+Common use cases for rate limiting include:

-* Enforce granular access control to resources.
-This process includes access control based on criteria such as user agent, IP address, referrer, host, country, and world region.
+* Enforcing granular access control to resources.
+This process includes access control based on criteria, such as user agent, IP address, referrer, host, country, and world region.
     * Limit by user agent: A common use case is to limit the rate of requests performed by individual user agents.
     * Allow specific IP addresses or ASNs: Another use case when you control access to resources is to exclude or include IP addresses or Autonomous System Numbers (ASNs) from a rate-limiting rule.
     * Limit by referrer: Some applications receive requests that are originated by other sources (for example, used by advertisements that link to third-party pages).
 You can limit the number of requests that are generated by individual referrer pages to manage quotas or avoid indirect DDoS attacks.
     * Limit by destination host: Create a rate-limiting rule that uses the host as a counting characteristic.
-* Protect against credential stuffing and account takeover attacks.
+* Protecting against credential stuffing and account takeover attacks.
-* Limit the number of operations performed by individual clients.
+* Limiting the number of operations performed by individual clients.
 This action includes preventing scraping by bots, accessing sensitive data, bulk creation of new accounts, and programmatic buying in e-commerce platforms.
     * Prevent content scraping (through query string)
     * Prevent content scraping (through body)
     * Limit requests from bots
-* Protect REST APIs from resource exhaustion (targeted DDoS attacks) and resources from abuse in general.
+* Protecting REST APIs from resource exhaustion (targeted DDoS attacks) and resources from abuse in general.
     * Prevent volumetric attacks
     * Protect resources
-* Protect GraphQL APIs by preventing server overload and limiting the number of operations.
+* Protecting GraphQL APIs by preventing server overload and limiting the number of operations.
     * Limit the number of operations
     * Prevent server overload